-On August 20, 2021, the Company received notification from EDC that the loan was sold to Vortex ENA LP (a related party).
+On August 20, 2021, the Company received notification that a debt previously held by EDC was sold to Vortex ENA LP (a related party).
 The Company entered into a fifth amendment to the loan agreement with Vortex LP on September 3, 2021, which resulted in the following changes: interest rate was lowered to a fixed rate of 7.5% per annum on a go-forward basis; interest can be accrued for the first 24 monthly payment periods after the amendment date, with interest payable in cash thereafter; no required payments of principal during the life of the loan and; an extended maturity date of September 3, 2025, with the Company having one option to extend the maturity date for an additional six months (collectively, the "Secured Loan Amendments").
+In addition, all prior events of default were temporarily waived by Vortex LP, provided that the Company was able to complete the Recapitalization by December 31, 2021.
+If the Company failed to complete the Recapitalization by that date, then all amounts would have been immediately due.